-The US Treasury Department is sanctioning Turkey’s ministers of justice and interior in response to the detention of American pastor Andrew Brunson, White House press secretary Sarah Sanders said Wednesday.
+The US Treasury Department is sanctioning NATO ally Turkey’s ministers of justice and interior in response to the detention of American pastor Andrew Brunson, White House press secretary Sarah Sanders said Wednesday.

-“We’ve seen no evidence that Pastor Brunson has done anything wrong,” Sanders said, calling his detention “unfair and unjust.”
+“We’ve seen no evidence that Pastor Brunson has done anything wrong,” Sanders said, calling Brunson’s detention “unfair and unjust.”

-The two officials will have any assets and properties under US jurisdiction blocked and Americans will be prohibited from engaging in financial transactions with them.
+The two ministers will have any assets and properties under US jurisdiction blocked and US persons will be prohibited from engaging in financial transactions with the ministers.

-The US Treasury announced that the United States is sanctioning Turkish Justice Minister Abdulhamit Gul and Interior Minister Suleyman Soylu over their roles in Brunson’s arrest and detention.
+The US Treasury announced that the US is sanctioning the two Turkish officials, Minister of Justice Abdulhamit Gul and Minister of Interior Suleyman Soylu, for their role in Brunson’s arrest and detention.

-Turkish Foreign Minister Mevlut Cavusoglu responded on Twitter, saying, “(T)he effort by the US to impose sanctions on our two ministers will not go unanswered.
+Turkey’s Foreign Minister Mevlut Cavusoglu responded on Twitter, saying, “the effort by the US to impose sanctions on our two ministers will not go unanswered.
 We cannot solve our problems until the US administration understands that it cannot get its unlawful demands with this method.”